Who Has The Lowest IQ In The World 2025 (Country Wise)

 8. Ghana – 58.16

 Ghana is a West African country with a population of around 34 million people.
-Despite ranking as one of the fastest-growing economies in the world, the country still faces significant challenges in terms of education and healthcare.
-Poverty is a major problem in Ghana, and it can have a serious impact on a child’s development.
+Despite ranking as one of the fastest-growing economies in the world, the country still faces significant challenges in education and healthcare.
+Poverty is a major problem in Ghana, and it can have a profound impact on a child’s development.

 Ghana also has a high rate of maternal and child mortality, and it has a high prevalence of diseases such as malaria, HIV/AIDS, and tuberculosis.
-These diseases can all have a negative impact on a child’s cognitive development.
-Ghana’s education system is not as well-funded as those of many other countries, which leads to fewer teachers, fewer schools, and fewer resources available to students.
+These diseases can all hurt a child’s cognitive development.
+Ghana’s education system is not as well-funded as many other countries, leading to fewer teachers, fewer schools, and fewer resources available to students.
 As a result, many children in Ghana do not receive a quality education, which can lead to lower IQ scores.

 9. Ivory Coast – 59.31

-Ivory Coast, located in West Africa, is known for its rich cultural heritage and diverse wildlife.
-However, the country still faces significant challenges in terms of economic development and social inequality.
+Ivory Coast in West Africa is known for its rich cultural heritage and diverse wildlife.
+However, the country still faces significant challenges in economic development and social inequality.
 According to the World Bank, 40% of the population of Ivory Coast lives below the national poverty line.
-Another reason for Ivory Coast’s low IQ is its high rate of illiteracy.
-According to UNESCO, 44% of adults in Ivory Coast are illiterate.
-Illiteracy can make it difficult for people to learn new things and to participate in society, both of which can contribute to lower IQ scores.
+Another reason for Ivory Coast’s low IQ is its high illiteracy rate.
+According to UNESCO, 44% of adults on the Ivory Coast are illiterate.
+Illiteracy can make it difficult for people to learn new things and participate in society, which can contribute to lower IQ scores.

 Ivory Coast also has a high rate of child mortality.
 According to UNICEF, the under-5 mortality rate in Ivory Coast is 79 deaths per 1,000 live births.
 Child mortality can lead to brain damage and other developmental problems, both of which can contribute to lower IQ scores.